 The two-year program offered by junior colleges provides the graduate with an Associate of Science degree in addition to the opportunity to obtain R.N. certification.
-Courses which may be taken at Southeastern and applied to the junior college program include English (two semesters), sociology (one semester), psychology (one-two semesters), nutrition (one semester), human anatomy (one semester), human physiology (one semester), and microbiology (one semester).
+Courses which may be taken at Southeastern and applied to the junior college program include English Composition I & II (ENG 1113 & 1213), Introduction to Sociology (SOC 1113), psychology (onetwo semesters), Nutrition (BIOL 1133), Human Anatomy (BIOL 3624), Human Physiology (BIOL 3614), and Microbiology (BIOL 2114).